dinostheo/oembedder/README.md

 The current library supports attribute values of matched element, text within its html tag, or the html content.

+The selectors configuration accepts a set of selector objects per property, in case that the information needs to be extracted and combined from a series of html elements.

 | Property     | Default selector(s)             | text  | attribute | Default value     |
 | ------------ | ------------------------------- | ----- | --------- | ----------------- |
 | title        | `h1`, `h2`, `div[class$=title]` | true  |           | `undefined`       |